fengtao321/leetcode/README.md

 Update on 09/20: Today....
 Q386, Zihao used 5mins...
 Tao used 5 hours...interesting :(

-Update on 09/21: Zihao wrote the [build_markdown.py] (build_markdown.py) at 6AM to build the amazing README.
+Update on 09/21: Zihao wrote the [build_markdown.py](build_markdown.py) at 6AM to build the amazing README.
 You are sharp!

+Update on 09/22: Tao made an excellent job on [Sudoku Solver](https://leetcode.com/problems/sudoku-solver/description) with her [solution](./python/37-sudoku-solver.py).
+Zihao tried to solve in a human way, and however, he forgot to take advantage of computers.
+They ran fast while humans are good at logic cutting.
+Even though his greedy algorithm made some sense, it did not improve the preformance, ended up confused himself again >:<.

+Update on 09/23: Version 0.0.2 [Readme Builder]("build_markdown.py").
+No need to split the numbers manually, it now can create seperate subtitles and tables in the here.md file.

+Update on 09/23: Zihao tries to add some of his existing solutions into this repo.
+However, that's just 1/10 of Tao's work @x@.

 ## Category
 + [Problem: 1-500](#problem-list-1)